flatiron/director/README.md

 ### recurse (optional)

 Can be assigned the value of `true`, `false` or `null`.
-The recurse option will determine how to fire the listeners that are associated with your routes.
+The recurse option will determine the order in which to fire the listeners that are associated with your routes.
 If this option is NOT specified or set to null, then only the listeners associated with an exact match will be fired.

 #### No recursion, with the URL /dog/angry